Cambridge105/Twitter-To-Emailscreen/README.md

 You can get credentials for this from Steve.

+### 3. Create config file containing the last tweets that were already sent to the screen
 The final file you need is lastTweetId.py
 This stores the IDs of the last tweets, which ensures we don't duplicate tweets between runs.
 The format of the file is: